 To install hledger run the following in your shell:

-stack update && stack install --resolver=lts-14.3 hledger-lib-1.15.2 hledger-1.15.2 hledger-web-1.15 hledger-ui-1.15 --verbosity=error
+stack update && stack install --resolver=lts-14.3 hledger-lib-1.15.2 hledger-1.15.2 hledger-web-1.15 hledger-ui-1.15 --verbosity=error To install beancount run the following in your shell:

 Several pre-compiled Ledger binaries are available (often found in several open source repos).

-To run the unit tests you'll also need the suggested R package testthat
+To run the unit tests you'll also need the suggested R package testthat.

-which reads in the register of a plaintext accounting file.
-This package also exports S3 methods so one can use rio::import
+The main function of this package is register which reads in the register of a plaintext accounting file.
+This package also exports S3 methods so one can use rio::import to read in a register, a net_worth convenience function, and a prune_coa convenience function.

 Here are some examples of very basic files stored within the package: